LeanneCochrane1701QCA/Leanne-s-Guitar/replicationproject/replication.md

 ![Image](https://github.com/LeanneCochrane1701QCA/Leanne-s-Guitar/blob/master/microbitchallengesreadthedocs.jpg)

-This project is related to mine because again it uses the same technology to make noise, it uses a different type of code.
+This project is related to mine because again it uses the same technology to make noise, although it does use a different type of code.

 ### Related project 3 ###
 Air-guitar